lamhq/tech-notes/pages/devops/aws/storage/s3/replication.md

 ## Cross Region Replication (CRR)

-### Overview

 You can replicate objects to other buckets in different regions (and different AWS accounts).

 Versioning must be enabled on both source and destination buckets.

-CRR is configured at the S3 bucket level.

 You can configure separate S3 Lifecycle rules on the source and destination buckets.